tengjiang/tengjiang.github.io/index.md

 I’m Teng, a Master of Science in Computer Science student at Columbia University, working my way to becoming a savvy **system programmer**, **hacker**, and **researcher**!

 My research interests revolve around modern **operating systems**.
-Currently, I’m looking into how advancements across the software and hardware stack can enhance the **performance**, **reliability**, and **environmental sustainability** of established technologies such as virtualization and memory management.
+Currently, I’m looking into how advancements across the software and hardware stack can enhance the performance, reliability, and environmental sustainability of established technologies such as virtualization and memory management.
 Some of my ongoing projects are:

-* Scheduling for over-subscribed virtual CPUs (vCPUs) at a microsecond time scale.
+* **Scheduling for over-subscribed virtual CPUs** (vCPUs) at a microsecond time scale.
-* Custom page faulting handling with eBPF for use cases like VM migration and memory management.
+* **Custom page fault handling with eBPF** for use cases like VM migration and memory management.
 See <a href="#publications">publication</a>.
-* Formal verification of an open-source Rust library developed by Cloudflare: [mmap-sync](https://github.com/cloudflare/mmap-sync).
+* **Formal verification** of an open-source Rust library developed by Cloudflare: [mmap-sync](https://github.com/cloudflare/mmap-sync).
 <!-- Keywords: Operating Systems, Virtualization, eBPF, Scheduling, FPGA, Programmable Networks, smartNICs -->

 I mostly go by Teng, occasionally by Sebastian, a name not of my heritage but somehow I feel connected to (See [Why Sebastian?](/why-sebastian)).
 See my life outside of work [here](/fun-life).